 Find suitable IT service providers & digital experts faster (Part 3)

-In this series of analyses, we look at the factors that influence the time it takes to award IT projects.
-In previous articles, we have shown how to find suitable IT service providers and solo digital experts as quickly as possible by means of meaningful titles and descriptions.
-Most recently, we looked at the influence of remote and part-time options.
-In today's analysis, we look at how long it takes to find a particular IT specialist.
-We compare the time it takes to find a particular job profile and look specifically at the differences in the time it takes to find a developer.
+In this series of analyses, we look at the factors that influence the duration of IT project awards.
+In previous articles we have shown how, by means of meaningful Titles and descriptive texts suitable IT service providers and solo digital experts are found as quickly as possible.
+Lastly, we have examined the influence of Remote and part-time options under the microscope.
+In today's analysis, we look at how long it takes to find a certain IT specialist.
+We compare the time it takes to find individual job profiles and look specifically at differences in the time it takes to find developers.

 How long does it take to find specific digital experts?